 After the housing market correction of 2008, the US’s biggest cities were often the first to see any sort of recovery, and thus these markets saw growth as people flocked there for jobs and opportunity.

 However, since 2015, growth in New York, Los Angeles, and even Chicago, has slowed to a crawl, each of these cities averaging an annual growth rate of less than a one-quarter percent per year in population.

 But, the migration to cities hasn’t stopped.
 Seekers of new opportunity are headed to other cities with lower cost of living to seek their fortunes.
-Here are the seven cities we’re keeping our eye on in 2020.
+Here are the seven cities we’re keeping our eye on.